ysh329/deep-learning-model-convertor/README.md

 # Deep Learning Model Convertors
 Because of these different frameworks, the awesome convertors of deep learning models for different frameworks occur.
 It should be noted that I did not test all the converters, so I could not guarantee that each was available.
-But I also hope this convertor may help you!
+But I also hope this convertor collection may help you!

 The sheet below is a overview of all convertors in github (not only contain official provided and more is user-self accomplished).
 I just make a little work to collect these convertors.
 Also, hope everyone can support this project to help more people who're also crazy because of various framework.